Little Hearts Festival: Location

 The festival was held at the open-air V&A Waterfront Amphitheatre, Cape Town, South Africa.

 Organisation

 The festival was organised by Mark Schellhas and Melissa Rhode (through Schellhas' company, I Love Music Entertainment).

 Sponsorships were provided by partners in media, transport and hospitality.
 The artists themselves sponsored their performances.

 Transport logistics provided by Michael Eastman.

 Sponsors

 The V&A Waterfront provided their Amphitheatre Stage, sound crew and security staff to the festival.
 Catering was supplied by the Waterfront Pick 'n Pay.
 Sound equipment was provided by Marshall Music, Cape Town.
 Avis supplied vans for transportation of the artists and toys.
-1Time Airlines sponsored all flights and artists were accommodated by Village and Life and Protea Fire and Ice Hotels.
+Airline 1time sponsored all flights and artists were accommodated by Village and Life and Protea Fire and Ice Hotels.
 Heart FM, Your LMG, Overtone, V&A Waterfront were the core media partners.